companieshouse/node-session-handler/README.md

 }
 ```

-The `session.start()` method is used to fire up the session for the current request/response cycle and will fetch your currently available session data from Redis and add it to`res.locals.session` for fast and easy access for the current request/response cycle.
+The `session.start()` method is used to fire up the session for the current request/response cycle and will fetch a user's session data from Redis and add it to`res.locals.session` to be  used in the current request/response cycle.

 The `res.locals.session` object is in the format below:

 ```
   {
     accountData: { ... }, // contains read-only session data from accounts
-    appData: { ... }
+    appData: { ... },
+    id: <value>
   }
 ```

-`accountData` contains read-only session data from accounts whereas `appData` will be used to hold session data for your app.
+- `accountData` contains read-only session data from accounts
+-  `appData` will be used to hold session data for your app
+- `id` contains the session id as decoded from the `__SID` cookie.

+**_Please note:_** All data keys in `res.locals.session`will be set to `null` if the `__SID` cookie is missing from the request or is invalid, *i.e.* not created by the accounts service.

+### 2. Checking if a user is logged in

+To check if a user is logged in,  call `session.isLoggedIn(res)`  where `res` is the response object.
+This method parses the accountData in`res.locals.session` and returns a boolean.

-### Writing data to the session
+### 3. Writing data to the session

 To reiterate, all data written by your app to the session will be stored in the `appData` stanza of the session object.
 So, assuming you  had an object: